 - Self-Regulation Lessons for Children’s Books

-Whether students need help with empathy or are struggling with a growth mindset.
-Using read-alouds and book companion activities can help strengthen their social-emotional skills and help them become better students, friends, and eventually adults.
+Whether students need help with empathy or are struggling with a growth mindset, read-alouds and book companion activities can strengthen their social-emotional skills and help them become better students, friends, and, eventually, adults.

 Social-Emotional Book Companions

 Book companions are resources to accompany the stories you read.
-Therefore, using them helps teach students social-emotional skills and ensures they learn everything they can from the books you share.
+Therefore, using them helps teach students social-emotional skills and ensures they learn as much as possible from the books you share.

 Free Kindness is a Kite String Book Companion